 What is EMDR?

 You mentioned that your traumatic memory can be set off by the fragrance of gardenias.
-This is actually the principle upon which EMDR is based.
-When we experience trauma, the brain essentially “freezes” a sensory-based image of the event in our memory.
-This phenomenon is closely related to “fight or flight,” the physiological reaction that occurs in response to a perceived harmful event, attack, or threat to survival.
+This is a good example of the principle EMDR is based on.
+When we experience trauma, the sights, sounds, smells, physical sensations, and thoughts connected to that event can become “frozen” in the brain.
+This phenomenon is closely related to fight or flight, the physiological reaction that happens in response to a real or perceived harmful event, attack, or threat to survival.

-EMDR uses left-to-right “bi-lateral brain stimulation” (rapid eye movements, tapping, buzzing sounds, or electrical pulses) to get the two hemispheres of the brain “talking to each other.”
-The goal is to “unfreeze” the memory and reprocess the entire event, together with all of its associated sights, sounds, thoughts, feelings, and bodily sensations.
+EMDR uses left-to-right bi-lateral brain stimulation to get the two hemispheres of the brain “talking to each other.”
+The purpose is to “unfreeze” the memory and reprocess the entire event with all its associated sights, sounds, thoughts, feelings, and bodily sensations.

 How does EMDR work?